 The waste hierarchy teaches us all to rethink and reduce our consumer habits, rather than using resources that are often in limited supply.
 As consumers, we have the power to make sustainable choices about our purchases every day.

 Most single-use coffee cups are not recyclable through kerbside collections.
-A reusable "keep" cup lasts for years and often gets you a cafe discount!
+On the other hand, a reusable "keep" cup lasts for years and often gets you a cafe discount too!

 Are you a new parent?
 Have you considered cloth nappies?
 Whether you're just starting the journey or are an old hand, the maths is staggering, with around 2500 disposable nappies being used in the first year alone.
 That's a lot of space taken up in your garbage bin and therefore a lot of landfill waste!
 Check out the Bacchus Marsh Cloth Nappy Library.
 It offers information, a trial lending service and a supportive ear: http://www.mooraboolmeg.org.au/Home/cloth-nappy-library